-Download a printable version of ‘What BIN to put it in?” brochure.
+Download a printable version of the ‘Which bin to put it in?” brochure.

 REMINDER: The paths leading to the recycling and garbage containers must be kept safe and clear of obstructions such as vehicles, debris and snow.

 Check out the Waste Explorer to find out where to bring used household goods like eyeglasses, clean grocery plastic bags, hangers, tires, etc.